ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

-# Accessing Ministry of Justice \(MoJ\) IT Systems From Overseas
+# Accessing Ministry of Justice \(MoJ\) IT systems overseas

-**Note:** This guidance information applies to all staff, contractors and agency staff who work for the MoJ.
+This guidance information applies to all staff, contractors and agency staff who work for the MoJ.

 **Note:** If you are national security cleared to 'Enhanced SC' or DV levels, follow this process for all your trips, regardless of whether they are for business or personal reasons.